CroudTech/vue-fullcalendar/README.md

 ```
 [Code Sandbox](https://codesandbox.io/s/8yl1xwk388)

+*Note: You won't need to set the locale config key if your app only imports a single locale file*

 ## Further Props
 You can edit the look and feel of fullcalendar by passing through extra props.
 These all have sensible defaults